eelismie/ot-harjoitustyo/docs/architecture.md

 ### UI
 The ui is entirely initialized in the start() method.
 This could be split into separate methods, even though the different scenes don't have many similarities.
 Since the ui has multiple nested layers and functionalities, the code is currently quite lengthy.

+## Data Deletion
+The program is unfortunately structured in a way that makes it difficult to remove connections.
+Because nodes and connections are stored in separate objects, deleting a node would require us to reconfigure the connections in complicated ways.
+Data storage could be structured in a smarter way to allow for the dependency of connections on nodes to be edited in a natural way.